extrememine1/extrem-macro/README.md

 Sol's RNG Macro I made with features such as a state-of-the-art rare biome notifier and informative webhook messages with accurate biome start-end timings.
 This macro will only work if your discord account has access to certain channels within Sol's Sniper

 Credits to dannw and yeswe for the link to roblox protocol functions and tower_ofi for the idea 🤯

+How to use:
+Make a folder to put the macro inside
+Place the exe file inside the folder
+Run the exe file and fill out the blanks
+Press start